Kageceleb/Symbiote-CharacterSheet/CONTRIBUTING.md

 - Use the established styling patterns
 - Keep the Kage Symbiote theme consistent
-- Powers should be color-coded by type (at-will, encounter, daily, utility)
+- Powers should be color-coded by type (at-will, daily, utility)
 - Ensure component reusability

 ### TaleSpire Integration